SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/nibi.rst

 .. _Alliance HPC clusters: https://docs.alliancecan.ca/wiki/Getting_started#What_systems_are_available?

-Before going through the process described here, you should have completed the steps in :ref:`moaddocs:InitialSetupOnGraham`
+Before going through the process described here, you should have completed the steps in :ref:`moaddocs:InitialSetupOnNibi`

 Modules setup
 =============

 Alliance clusters use the :command:`module load` command to load software components.
-On ``graham`` the module loads that are required to build and run NEMO are:
+On ``nibi`` the module loads that are required to build and run NEMO are:

 .. code-block:: bash

+    module load StdEnv/2023
-    module load netcdf-fortran-mpi/4.6.0
+    module load netcdf-fortran-mpi/4.6.1
-    module load perl/5.30.2
+    module load perl/5.36.1

 You can manually load the modules each time you log in, or you can add the above lines to your :file:`$HOME/.bashrc` file so that they are